hazelweakly/hazelweakly.me/src/blog/the-future-of-observability-observability-3-0.md

 You see, it turns out observability is pretty useless because it doesn't _do_ anything.
 Not by itself, that is.
 Which makes sense!
-Computers don't do anything until you turn them on; bikes don't go forward unless you pedal them; raw materials won't turn themselves into a building without blueprints and labor.
+Computers don't do anything until you turn them on; bikes don't go forward unless you pedal them; raw materials won't turn themselves into a building without blueprints and labour.
 But observability?
 Somehow it's this thing that we've been able to grow into a multi billion dollar industry composed entirely out of "get a bunch of data, and then..."

 That's it.